cfrBernard/GitHub-Follower-Management/README.md

     ```bash
     git clone https://github.com/cfrBernard/GitHub-Follower-Management.git
     cd GitHub-Follower-Management
+    git checkout dev
     ```

+    > **Note**: Using a .venv is highly recommended.

-2. Install the required libraries:
+3. Install the required libraries:
     ```bash
     pip install requests
     ```
-   **Note**: `tkinter` comes pre-installed with Python on most systems, but you can check if it's available by trying to import it in a Python shell.

 ### Configuration:
 1. Create a `config.txt` file in the same directory as the script.